mejutoco/pdf-viewer-typescript/README.md

 ## Future improvements
-### Import bonus feature
+### Import feature
-Left out because of lack of time.
+Left out for now.
 We have the export only.

 ### Decrease bundle size (pdf js dist worker)
 An option needed for the library increased the bundle size by a lot.
 Explore how to remove it.